matthewroy01/matthewroy01.github.io/index.md

 SHTANK is a strategy RPG featuring wacky superheroes and grid-based combat.
 It's my latest personal project.
 View code snippets from it [here](https://matthewroy01.github.io/shtank).

+### WASH Water Trucking and Cost Recovery for Water Systems

+* Educational Software
+* Made with Phaser 3
+* Team makeup: 2 programmers, 2 designers/producers
+* July 2020 - May 2021

+WASH is a learning tool designed to teach users about water turcking and cost reocvery mechanisms in relation to maintaining local water systems in communities.
+It was created both [in English](https://get.disasterready.org/water-trucking-and-cost-recovery-online-training/) and [in Arabic](https://get.disasterready.org/water-trucking-and-cost-recovery-online-training/).

+I worked on the project as a contracted programmer through [Weathered Sweater](https://www.weatheredsweater.com/) and working with [GameTheory](https://www.gametheoryco.com/).

+Contributions involved programming in **Javascript** with **Phaser 3** with some minor HTML and CSS.
+The project was built with the SCORM 2004 platform and for the Cornerstone LMS.
+The project is split into several "games" that each have multiple activities including things like dialogue, flipcards, labs, or drag and drop.
+The activities run on a data driven system and the details of each activity are defined with json data.
+Additionally, the project involved working with designers and recreating visual layouts created by them.

 ---
 ---